Why do results include answers that do not include the word or phrase I searched for?

 You can specify whether multiple words should be joined with an OR connector or an AND connector.
 For more information on this, refer to Answer ID 2049: Searching with an AND Join Between Multiple Word Phrases.

-For more information on the different search types used in Oracle Service Cloud, refer to Answer ID 566: Search Options on the End-user Pages.
+For more information on the different search types used in Oracle B2C Service, refer to Answer ID 566: Search Options on the End-user Pages.